quentinneyraud/q-image/docs/README.md

 ## Image loaded on intersection

-> Start loading when half of the iamge is visible
+> Start loading when half of the image is visible

 ```vue
 <q-image